-Given the proliferation of applications and platforms used for communication and the prevalence of decentralized workspaces, proper document retention and record-keeping is an increasingly important consideration for nonprofit organizations.
+Given the proliferation of applications and platforms used for communication and the prevalence of remote work and decentralized workspaces, proper document retention, management, and record-keeping is an increasingly important consideration for nonprofits.
 While it would be impractical for a nonprofit organization to permanently retain and store every document it creates, certain documents, ranging from employee payroll records to board meeting minutes to bank statements, should or must be preserved.
 An effective Document Retention and Destruction Policy (DRD Policy) can ensure that a nonprofit organization's staff and volunteers have uniform guidance about document management and that proper record retention and destruction becomes standard practice.
+Additionally, effectively managing electronic documents can lead to increased security, efficiency, reduced costs, and improved compliance with applicable laws and regulations.